joshuajohnson-lab/linux-sysadmin-labs/README.md

 # Linux SysAdmin Labs Portfolio

-This repository contains my hands-on Linux system administration projects.
+This repository showcases my hands-on Linux system administration projects.
-Each lab is documented with **objectives, steps, commands, and screenshots** to demonstrate practical skills in user management, permissions, SSH security, and troubleshooting.
+Each lab demonstrates real troubleshooting and configuration tasks, and is documented with **objectives, steps, commands, and screenshots** to demonstrate practical skills in user management, permissions, SSH security, and troubleshooting.

 ---